openframeworks/ofBook/08_data_vis/chapter.md

 *Represent: Choose a basic visual model, such as a bar graph, list, or tree.

-XXXXXXXX

 *Refine: Improve the basic representation to make it clearer and more visually engaging.
-XXXXXXXX

 *Interact: Add methods for manipulating the data or controlling what features are visible.

-XXXXXXXX

 ##2.
 Working with data

-##2.1 Common data file structures: tsv, csv, xml, json
+###2.1 Common data file structures: tsv, csv, xml, json
 Data is available and stored in specific file types that have particular structures and syntax.
 The following file types are some of the most common forms of structuring data.